mlittl/dev.na.bambora.com/source/docs/guides/credential_on_file/index.md

 }
 ```

+## Processing Credential-on-File Transactions for Recurring/Installment Customers

+For recurring/installment customers that already have transactions processed *without* Credential-on-File values, the first Credential-on-File transaction request should include the Credential-on-File `type` value *without* including a `series_id`.
+This transaction's response will include the Credential-on-File `series_id` value to be stored for later use, and would then need to be included with all future transactions within that set.

+This is applicable to the following Credential-on-File `type`s:

+- `subsequent_recurring`
+- `subsequent_installment`
+- `subsequent_unscheduled`

 ## Credential-on-File Defaults

 In addition to the Bambora Payment APIs, any transactions resulting from either the Secure Payment Profile service, Recurring Billing service,